engineyard/ey-docs/pages/collaboration_info.md

 ### Can we change the creator user for an account?

 At this point, we do not support reassigning the creator user for an account.

-### Are there other caveats we should be aware of during the beta program?

-The following are known issues that we will be fixing soon:

-  * Certain pages have not been fully adapted to work for collaboration accounts.
-This only means some pages will only be accessible for the creator.
-  * Your Dashboard may become a little cluttered.
-We’re working on ways to improve this, but we want users using the new collaboration features before we worry too much about looks.
-  * The engineyard CLI gem needs to be upgraded to handle multiple accounts.
-Please get the newest version of the CLI.
-Using an old version of the CLI can cause errors if you have the same application or same environment name on two accounts to which you have access.
-Run `sudo gem update engineyard` to install the latest gem.